jzrolling/OMEGA/README.md

 ![](OMEGA_core/logo.png)

-OMEGA is a python based microscopic image analysis toolkit optimized for mycobacterial cells.
+The OMEGA package is a python based microscopic image analysis toolkit optimized for mycobacterial cells.
+Unlike other rod-shaped bacterial model organisms (*E.coli* or *B. subtilis*), mycobacterial cells are